pymc-labs/CausalPy/docs/glossary.md

 **Average treatment effect (ATE):** The average treatement effect across all units.

 **Average treatment effect on the treated (ATT):** The average effect of the treatment on the units that recieved it.
-Also called Treatement on the treated.
+Also called Treatment on the treated.

 **Change score analysis:** A statistical procedure where the outcome variable is the difference between the posttest and protest scores.